Dating A Musician? Here’s 7 Things You Need To Know

 There was once a time when I really wanted to find a girl that was pursuing music just like me.
 I would always think how wonderful it would be to share that same passion of music with someone who is just as passionate about it as I am.
 Turns out, in my 8+ years of being in the industry, it has never happened.
 Why is that?
 Well, based on my experience, here is why.

 Being a musician doesn’t make it any easier to attract women.
 Some might even argue that it makes things more difficult.
 I still don’t know if I’d prefer to date within the music industry or outside of it.
-All I know is that I definitely need someone who is compromising and understanding to the grind, whether they’re a part of it or not.
+Either way, you have to evaluate the pros and cons and make the best decision for yourself.

 To get in touch with Gaetano, follow him on Instagram: @official_gaetano